 A Utah Man Am I

-I’m a proud Utah man and received my bachelor’s and master’s degrees in Communications from the University of Utah (plus a minor in Chinese and a certificate in International Relations).
+I’m a proud Utah man and received my bachelor’s and master’s degrees in Communications from the University of Utah (plus a minor in Chinese and another degree in International Relations).

 The University of Utah Development Office provided the first chance to write professionally and I contributed articles and features to fundraising newsletters and annual reports.

-I left UnitedHealth Group to embrace a new challenge: marketing and product development.
-I joined a startup in the automotive industry called Vehix and tackled building and marketing new products.
+Prior to leading communications at CHG Healthcare, I spent eight years with an automotive industry startup called called Vehix and tackled building and marketing new products.
 Comcast purchased Vehix a few years later and I embraced my role within America’s largest cable TV and internet provider.

 I served two years as Vice President of Product Development and collaborated with developers to build our website that helped millions of unique visitors each month search for and find new and used cars.

-Our CEO promoted me to Vice President of Communications and we immediately dove deep into automotive content.
-I built a team of professional freelance auto writers and this scrappy team published nearly 2,000 articles between 2010 through 2012.
+I was promoted to Vice President of Communications and Executive Editor in 2009 and we immediately dove deep into automotive content.
+I built a team of professional freelance auto writers and this scrappy team published nearly 2,000 articles between 2009 and 2012.
 Many of the articles I wrote and edited were viewed millions of times and our top 10 articles averaged more than 7 million page views each.

 I started reviewing cars at Vehix and met countless good people in the industry.
 Attending the annual auto shows in Detroit, New York City, Chicago and Los Angeles were highlights.
 Plus, the many trips around the country to attend new car launches and press events are memories and events I’ll never forget.